Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Main Results

-We also provide two negative results.
-We show that, in contrast to analytic activations, for piecewise linear (PwL) activations, such as ReLU, leaky ReLU and hard Arctangent, moment injectivity will never be possible on spaces of measures $\Mn$ with any infinite $\Omega$.
-On multiset spaces $\Sn$, moment injectivity with PwL activations can be obtained for some irregular, countable alphabets, such as the alphabet $\Sigma_\alpha$ defined in Appendix~\ref{app:pwl}, but not for natural infinite alphabets like $\Omega=(0,1)^d$, $\Omega=\ZZ^d$ and $\Omega=\RR^d$.
-These results are summarized in the bottom row of Table~\ref{tab:results}.
-A value of $\infty$ means that moment injectivity cannot be achieved by any MLP of any finite size, for any choice of the network's parameters.
-Additionally, we show that an infinitesimal version of the argument that PwL functions are not moment-injective, can be used to show that \emph{any} multiset function based on moments cannot be stable in the bi-Lipschitz sense.
+\paragraph{Negative Results} We also prove two negative results for moment-based multiset functions: We show that in contrast to analytic activations, with piecewise linear (PwL) activations, such as ReLU, leaky ReLU and hard arctan, moment injectivity on spaces of measures $\Mn$ with infinite $\Omega$ is \emph{impossible}.
+On multiset spaces $\Sn$, moment injectivity with PwL activations can be obtained for some irregular, countable $\Omega$, such as the alphabet $\Omega=\Sigma_\alpha$ defined in Appendix~\ref{app:pwl}, but not for infinite alphabets that arise naturally, like $\Omega=\RR^d$, $\ZZ^d$ or $(0,1)^d$.
+These results are summarized in the bottom row of \cref{tab:results}.
+The second negative result is that while moments of MLPs with analytic activations can be injective, they can never be stable in the bi-Lipschitz sense.
+This points to a possible advantage of injective multiset functions that are not based on moments, but rather on sorting \cite{balan2022permutation} or max-filters \cite{cahill2022group}.
+These multiset functions are not only injective but also bi-Lipschitz.

+\paragraph{Implications for learning on multisets and graphs} The result on moment injectivity of MLPs with analytic non-polynomial activation enables us to improve upon two seminal theoretical results in the study of functions on multisets and graphs:

+\textbf{(a) Universality for multisets.} In Corollaries~\labelcref{cor:universalA} and~\labelcref{cor:universalB}, we show that any continuous function on a space of multisets or measures respectively can be presented as a continuous vector-to-vector function composed with a moment function $\hat f$ of an MLP of the form \labelcref{eq:mlp}.
+The MLP has the same embedding dimension $m$ as in \cref{tab:results}.
+Essentially, this result replaces the moment-injective polynomials traditionally used in the characterization of multiset functions \cite{zaheer2017deep,wagstaff2022universal} by MLPs.

+\textbf{(b) Separation power of Graph Neural Networks.} Famously, the ability of \emph{Message-Passing Neural Networks (MPNNs)} to separate distinct graphs is at most that of the Weisfeiler-Leman (WL) graph isomorphism test, with equivalence taking place if the multiset functions used in the MPNN are injective \cite{xu2018powerful}.
+Injective multiset functions are also used in generalizations of this result, such as the equivalence of high-order \emph{Graph Neural Networks (GNNs)} to high-order WL tests \cite{morris2019weisfeiler,maron2019provably}, and recent results on geometric GNNs and their corresponding WL tests \cite{hordan2023complete,joshi2023expressive,li2023distance,pozdnyakov2022incompleteness,delle2023three}.